 In order to evaluate the performance and suitability of the investment portfolio in terms of its risk (interest rate) exposure and market rate of return, the Investment Policy Committee has selected the yield of the 2-Year Constant Maturity Treasury (CMT) as an index for comparison.
-To measure the appropriate income or yield for the County investment portfolio, we will benchmark the aggregate portfolio yield against the yield of the Rolling 48-Month Moving Average of the index. the 24-month moving average of the index.
+To measure the appropriate income or yield for the County investment portfolio, we will benchmark the aggregate portfolio yield against the yield of the 24-month moving average of the index.
 In addition, we will compare the effective duration of the County's portfolio to the duration of the Index to capture the County's interest rate risk tolerance.